 - Overline: Highlight the most crucial part of your fundraising letter.
 The overline could be a change in the font or adding a box to bring attention to that part of the copy.
 It could also be a picture that breaks the monotony.

 Pro-Tip: Tell a story.
 When you craft the letter’s narrative as a story, it hooks the reader for longer.
 It also fixes a face, name, or such particulars to the impact you hope to make.
+Here’s a guide you can use: The perfect nonprofit storytelling approach to create effective messaging that drives action.

 Finally– the ask.
 This is where you formally solicit donations, items, or sponsorship from your supporters.
 But here, too, the focus is not about the funds you will get but rather how they can be part of the impact.
 Let’s see how to pitch your solicitations in a fundraising letter: